Virginia Gardner: Career

-Gardner initially lived with her mother to pursue acting full-time.
-Gardner lived with her mother for the first year; however, once she started to be more successful and able to handle herself, she moved into her own apartment and began to live on her own.
 After appearing on the Disney Channel series Lab Rats, she took a year off from acting to work on modeling.
 When she became absorbed in modeling, she was going to stop acting, but then heard about the audition for Glee.
 She has modeled for Kohl's, Love Culture, HP, Hollister, LF, and Famous Footwear.

 In 2015, Gardner starred in the found footage science fiction thriller film Project Almanac as Christina Raskin, the main character's younger sister.
 The movie helped Gardner to establish herself in Hollywood.
 In February 2017, it was announced that Gardner would star as Karolina Dean in Marvel's Runaways (2017), a Hulu original series.
-She has received wide recognition for her portrayal of the LGBTQ hero.
-In January 2018, it was announced that Gardner would star as Vicky in the horror film Halloween (2018), a sequel to the 1978 film of the same name.
+She received wide recognition for her portrayal of the LGBTQ hero.
+She starred as Vicky in the horror film Halloween (2018), a sequel to the 1978 film of the same name.

+In 2022, she played Shiloh Hunter in Scott Mann thriller Fall alongside Grace Caroline Currey.

 Personal life

 Gardner describes herself as a feminist.
 In August 2023, she married Jed Elliott, bassist of The Struts.
+She has a black belt in taekwondo, and also took up boxing and nunchucks.